Factbox: Major political handshakes

-The Queen shook the hand of former IRA guerrilla commander Martin McGuinness for the first time on Wednesday, drawing a line under a conflict in Northern Ireland that cost the lives of thousands of soldiers and civilians.
+Britain's Queen Elizabeth shook the hand of former IRA guerrilla commander Martin McGuinness for the first time on Wednesday, drawing a line under a conflict in Northern Ireland that cost the lives of thousands of soldiers and civilians.

 Here is a look at some of the most significant political handshakes of the last 40 years: